Policy

 In this policy:

-For more information on employer advances, see 18-01-11, Compensation Advances by Employer.
+For more information on employer advances, refer to 18-01-11, Compensation Advances by Employer.

 Definitions